 Here are even more tips from successful WW members about how to lose weight with the program.
 We’ve listed 40+ ideas that members told us worked best for them to stay on program, stay within their points, and make the weight loss process faster and easier.

 Here are answers to frequently asked questions about blue dots.

 A blue dot means that you ate within your Healthy Eating Range of points for that day, which is about -/+ 10 of your daily points target.

 The exact points vary based on your program, but if you eat about 10 points above or below your daily points allowance, you will earn a blue dot for the day.

 Go into the WW app.
-Click on the Wellness Wins section and scroll down to the Days in Healthy Eating Zone section.
+At the bottom of the screen, click on the 2nd icon from the left, which looks like a little progress line going up.
 There you will see your blue dots earned for the month.

-This is a bit confusion but Blue Dots are for everyone, regardless of color plan, and there is also (as of 2021) a Blue plan that includes 200 zero point foods and a daily points allowance of about 23 points.
-Current color plans with the WW points system are Green, Blue, and Purple and members can choose which color plan they use.
+This is a bit confusion but Blue Dots are for everyone, regardless of color plan, and there was (as of 2021) a Blue plan that includes 200 zero point foods and a daily points allowance of about 23 points.
+The previous WW points system had Green, Blue, and Purple and members can choose which color plan they use.
 The Blue Dots are for everyone no matter which plan they are following.

 No, activity points are calculated separately.

 Try taking a Blue Dot Challenge to stay motivated and have fun with the program.
 Think of the blue dots as an optional way to track your progress and keep the weight loss motivation going strong.